How can I quickly find answers to frequently asked questions?

 Create an additional field and set up grouping for it

 If you add keywords to issue names to use them for grouping issues in widgets, we recommend creating a separate field for such keywords.
-You can then set up grouping using the new field instead of the Summary field.
+Then instead of the Issue field, you can use this new field for grouping.

-When creating issues, simply enter the data for your widget into the new field.
+When creating issues, enter the data needed to build the widget into the new field immediately.

 In your existing issues, move the data to the new field by an automatic action: